Snehadas2005/QueerStation/README.md

 ![QueerStation Banner](https://github.com/user-attachments/assets/7b61655b-c9d7-42cc-8608-4a4876682d1b)

 **QueerStation** is a vibrant, CSS-art-driven digital zine that celebrates love, identity, and belonging—loudly and unapologetically.
 Created for the [DEV.to Frontend Challenge – June Celebrations](https://dev.to/challenges/frontend-2025-06-04), it blends punk zine aesthetics with inclusive web design to create a space where *everyone* feels human, loved, and safe.
+This project was selected as one of the winning projects of the challenge.

 ## 🖼️ Live Demo